Deindustrialisation by country: United States

-In the United States, deindustrialisation is mostly a regional phenomenon centered in the Rust Belt, a region consisting of the original industrial centres from New England to the Great Lakes.
+In the United States, deindustrialisation is mostly a regional phenomenon centered in the Rust Belt, a region including the original industrial centres from New England to the Great Lakes.
 The number of people employed in manufacturing nationwide peaked in 1979 at 19,553,000 jobs, although the most significant losses occurred in the first decade of the 21st century, when the number of manufacturing jobs dropped from 17,284,000 jobs in January 2001 to 11,460,000 jobs in January 2010.

-There are multiple competing explanations for the rapid decrease in employment in the manufacturing sector.
-An analysis by the Economic Policy Institute cited the reduction in trade barriers from China's entry into the World Trade Organization in 2001 alongside its lack of labor and environmental regulation and its policy of devaluing its currency for cheaper exports as a catalyst for manufacturers to relocate their factories to China where costs were significantly lower.
-They argued that the trade deficit resulting from this relocation in production displaced jobs by disrupting the balance of trade between the countries, causing the demand for domestic production to decrease as firms become more reliant on imports.
+An analysis by the Economic Policy Institute cited the reduction in trade barriers from China's entry into the World Trade Organization and China's lack of labor and environmental regulation and its policy of devaluing its currency for cheaper exports as a catalyst for manufacturers to relocate their factories to China, where costs were significantly lower.
+The institute argued that the trade deficit resulting from this relocation in production displaced jobs by disrupting the balance of trade between the countries, causing the demand for domestic production to decrease as firms become more reliant on imports.
 However some dispute this explanation as the primary cause for the decline, citing other reasons as more important.
 A paper by the Peterson Institute for International Economics argued that the decrease in the share of employment occupied by manufacturing jobs was more due to increasing productivity meeting plateauing consumer demand, decreasing the demand for labor.

-In fact, industry does continue in the United States, for example, there are export-competitive producers of precision technology in New England.
-Thus, the perception that all industry has left the United States is due to shifting patterns in the geography and political geography of production, away from metropolitan centers (such as New York, Boston, Chicago, Oakland, toward more "rural" areas (such as Georgia or New Hampshire or Utah).
-Since most Americans live in large cities, most Americans see empty factories, even if plants are operating well in other locations.
-Some argue also that the shift has been from the heavily unionised Northeast and Midwest towards the Southeast, and the high supply of workers in the Southwest (largely immigrant, first-generation, and second-generation willing to accept low wages), along with increasing labour productivity, which has led to higher levels of output without increases in the total number of workers.
-Many argue that the textile industry was the dominant factor in the industrialisation of New England, and in the 20th century, increasingly, textile factories were moved to the South.
-In recent decades the South has also lost its textile firms.